ML-4-SocialGood/ARK/README.md

 ## 2. Evaluate Results

-The `evaluate.py` script parses the inference results, compares them against the ground truth, and calculates accuracy metrics.
+The `evaluate.py` script parses the inference results, compares them against the ground truth, and calculates accuracy metrics (including Precision, Recall, and F1-Score for multi-target protocols like P3).
 It also generates a detailed failure analysis report.

 ### Usage